zarf-dev/zarf/docs/4-user-guide/5-component-actions.md

 ## Wait Action Configuration

-A wait action holds the component stage it is triggered in until the condition is met, or triggers a failure if the timeout is exceeded (defaults to 5 minutes).
+A wait action pauses the component stage it is triggered in until the condition is met, or triggers a failure if maxTotalSeconds is exceeded (defaults to 5 minutes).
 Use the `wait` key to define the wait paramaters, _you cannot use `cmd` and `wait` in the same action_.
 A wait action is really just _yaml sugar_ for a call to `./zarf tools wait-for`, but in a more exciting yaml-sort-of-way.
 Within each of the `action` lists (`before`, `after`, `onSuccess`, and `onFailure`), the following action configurations are available:

 - `wait` - (required if not a cmd action) the wait parameters
   - `cluster` - perform a wait operation on a Kubernetes resource (kubectl wait)